sandrew/vue-cancan/README.md

 router.beforeEach(VueCanCan.navigationGuard('/'));
 ```

-This is a construction that adds navigation guard for Router to check if user has access to the URL.
+This construction adds navigation guard for Router to check if user has access to the URL.
 It works by parsing requested path and interprets it in this way:

 `/users/new` will be challenged against `$can('new', 'users')`, `/users` will be challenged against `$can('index', 'users')`.